Build a Line Follower with a Rover and a Webcam

 Now, let’s configure the color detector so your rover can detect the line:

-Next, navigate to the Config tab of your machine’s page in the Viam app.
-Click on the Services subtab.
+Next, navigate to the CONFIGURE tab of your machine’s page in the Viam app.

 1. Add a vision service.